 The indexing and abstracting of records is subjected to a continuing quality control based on INIS production system.
 This system identifies records with a high probability of error for scrutiny by subject specialists of the INIS Secretariat.
 Their corrections and comments are passed on to the subject specialists in the national INIS Centres.

 At the end of each processing cycle a final consolidated output file is created.
 This final file becomes the input to further programs that:

 - create the INIS output files in the INIS exchange format (ISO-2709);

 An important activity at the INIS Secretariat is the treatment of non-conventional literature (NCL) submitted by INIS Members.
-Full texts of such literature are received in electronic form or hard copy, converted to pdf (full-text searchable) and processed for distribution on CD-ROM, and via e-mail or FTP.
+Full texts of such literature are received in electronic form or hard copy, converted to pdf (full-text searchable) and processed for further use by users through the INIS Repository Search.

-A user-friendly version of the INIS Database is available on the web.
-It offers direct on-line access to over three million bibliographic records and many full-text documents of non-conventional ("grey") literature in pdf format.
-INIS Database is available here.
+A user-friendly version of the INIS Repository Search is available on the web.
+It offers direct on-line access to over 4 million bibliographic records and many full-text documents of non-conventional ("grey") literature in pdf format.
+INIS Database is available at inis.iaea.org/search.

 Computer Assisted Indexing

 A system for computer assisted indexing was developed to support the subject analysis by suggesting descriptors in analysing titles and abstracts of bibliographic records produced by INIS Members, the INIS Secretariat, or purchased from publishers.

 Preservation of Non-Conventional Nuclear Publications

 INIS unique collection of, over 700 000 full-text documents of non-conventional "grey" literature (NCL), available on microfiche, is being digitized and made available through the INIS Database to users around the world.